 EFF and Craig Newmark's team at craigconnects have created an infographic about Section 230 of the controversial Communications Decency Act (CDA) of 1996.
 Though many provisions of the CDA were rightfully found to be unconstitutional, Section 230 remained, allowing the Internet to flourish while fostering free speech.

-Check out why CDA 230 is so important in the infographic below:
+Check out why Section 230 (also called CDA 230) is so important in the infographic below: